saha-indranil/ml-projects/disease-prediction/readme.md

 ## Overview

-This is a disease prediction website built with Flask.
+This is a disease prediction website built with Flask API.
 It uses machine learning models (random forest) to predict diseases based on various symptoms.

 ![](usage.png)